Tornado3P9/Linux-Console-Tools/piping redirection tee.md

 END

 # Creating private and public wireguard keys
-wg genkey | tee privatekey | wg pubkey > publickey     # writing one output to the file 'privatekey' while piping the other
+# using tee to write one output to the file 'privatekey' while piping the other
+wg genkey | tee privatekey | wg pubkey > publickey
 ```
 https://linuxize.com/post/linux-tee-command/